-If your financial aid has not been processed 2 weeks prior to the first day of class, you must enroll in an installment plan or pay your balance in full to avoid having your classes being dropped.
+If your financial aid has not been processed or your SAP Appeal has not been reviewed 2 weeks prior to the first day of class, please enroll in an installment plan, pay your balance in full or drop your classes prior to the first day of class so that you are not charged for them.
 Please make sure you have access to your MyCardinalConnect to receive all updates and important messages.
 No exceptions will be made.